Experience-Monks/jam3-lesson-project-structure/README.md

 <a name="lib"></a>
 ##lib

 Your application logic goes into the lib folder.
+It contains all of your JavaScript source files.
+Most of your work will be done here.
+Typically you will have an automated grunt task that watches this folder for changes and outputs a concatenated `bundle.js` file to the app folder for testing with a local web server.
 The structure of the folder is detailed below.

 ```
 project